 You may not be eligible for this benefit if you work for the company on a consultancy basis or freelance basis, as it's usually included only as part of the package for people who are on the employment payroll.
 Sometimes it is only available to members of the workplace pension scheme.

 If you don't know if you have death in service benefits at your workplace you can ask your human resources or pension department who will be able to explain what cover you have, if any.

-If you have a death in service benefit with your job or your employer is offering you death in service, you may wonder whether or not you still need life insurance in the future.
+If you have a death in service benefit with your job or your employer is offering you death in service, you may wonder whether you still need life insurance in the future.
 We explain what death in service cover is and how it differs from life insurance, so you can get the information you need to plan your financial future.

 As part of an employer's benefits package you might get death in service, which is like life insurance but has many key differences.

 In summary, if you die while working for your employer your death in service benefit will pay out a lump sum.
 Like life insurance you would use your death in service benefit to protect your family and loved ones after you die so they can continue paying the bills and keeping up with financial commitments that your income might have otherwise been able to cover.

 However, the money can't be assigned directly to pay for a mortgage, and in some cases it will be paid into a discretionary trust, meaning you will not necessarily have a say in whom the money gets paid to.

 Death in service benefits usually pay between two times to as much as four times your salary upon your death, but there are some drawbacks to death in service cover.

 If you're no longer on the payroll at your company then you lose your death in service benefit.
 You must have been employed by the company and on the payroll at the time of your death for the benefit to come into effect.